 The Ultimate Guide to Designing your Kitchen

 The kitchen is, without doubt, the most important room in any home because so much happens there.
-Yes, meals are cooked and eaten, but you’ll also entertain guests, bake on a Sunday, help the kids with their homework, and relax; so it’s especially important that you take the time, and put in the effort, to design it as best you can.
+Yes, meals are cooked and eaten, but you’ll also entertain guests, bake on a Sunday, help the kids with their homework, and relax, so it’s essential that you take the time and put in the effort to design it as best you can.

 Thankfully, with our help, this process can be easy and enjoyable.

-By planning well, you will maximise the functionality of your kitchen and make it as pleasing a place to be as possible.
+By planning well, you will maximise your kitchen's functionality and make it as pleasing a place to be as possible.
 You’ll then enjoy your kitchen as a space to be proud of.

 So, before you can sit down with a coffee in your stunning new kitchen, there are a few steps you need to follow to make sure every last detail is just right.

-This ultimate guide will start by highlighting the most important factors that need to be considered in the planning stage.
-It will then walk you through the main options when it comes to your kitchen finish, flooring, worktops, flooring, lighting, colour schemes, and appliances.
+This ultimate guide will highlight the most important factors that need to be considered in the planning stage.
+It will then walk you through the main options for your kitchen finish, flooring, worktops, flooring, lighting, colour schemes, and appliances.

 Let’s get started!

-You don’t change your kitchen often, so when you do, it has to be planned well.
+You don’t change your kitchen often, so it has to be planned well when you do.
 Below, we set out some of the most important things to consider.

 This is your opportunity to sit down and think through what it is you want from your kitchen.
 To get you started, what aspects of your old kitchen would you like to change?
 If you have a partner or family, it’s important to ask them for their opinion.
 This can also generate lots of ideas.